[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Rosecrans having secured the important objective of his campaign — Chattanooga — hoped to pursue and destroy the Confederate army; but Bragg, powerfully reinforced, made a stand to fight at Chattanooga, a name of ominous import, meaning, in the Indian dialect, the River of Death.
 In our line of battle, owing to an unfortunate mistake, a gap was left, through which Bragg poured his masses, dispersing our centre and right, the whole weight of the enemy falling on our left, where Thomas, "the Rock of Chickamauga," stood rooted to the ground, and in his lone grandeur again and again repelled every Confederate assault.
 At the close of that memorable 20th of September, Thomas was the real victor of the day, and for his splendid services in this crisis was soon after, Oct.
 27, 1863, made a Brigadier-General in the Regular Army.

 The Army, thus saved, fell back to Chattanooga, where it greatly suffered for want of supplies cut off by the enemy.
-On the 19th of October Indicates a West Point graduate and gives his Class.Grant telegraphed to Thomas, who had superseded Rosecrans in command, to hold fast to his post at all hazards.
+On the 19th of October Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Grant telegraphed to Thomas, who had superseded Rosecrans in command, to hold fast to his post at all hazards.
 "We will hold the town till we starve," was the characteristic reply, and he kept his word till relieved.

-p38 General Grant, having assumed the command of Thomas's, Sherman's, and Indicates a West Point graduate and gives his Class.Hooker's armies, massed all his forces, determined by one supreme effort to dislodge the enemy beleaguering Chattanooga, which was accomplished in the grand Battle of Missionary Ridge, where Thomas, "who planned the decisive movements," like a thunderbolt stormed the heights, broke Bragg's centre, and terminated the giant contest.
+p38 General Grant, having assumed the command of Thomas's, Sherman's, and Indicates a West Point graduate, Class of 1837: a link to his biographical entry in Cullum's Register.Hooker's armies, massed all his forces, determined by one supreme effort to dislodge the enemy beleaguering Chattanooga, which was accomplished in the grand Battle of Missionary Ridge, where Thomas, "who planned the decisive movements," like a thunderbolt stormed the heights, broke Bragg's centre, and terminated the giant contest.

 The Army was now re-organized, under Sherman, to invade Georgia, the movement beginning May 2, 1864, Thomas, was 60,000 of the Army of the Cumberland, making up three fifths of the combined forces.
 The advance was rapid, though fighting an almost daily battle, in which Thomas's magnificent army bore the brunt, himself serving as the "balance-wheel" of the campaign terminating with the surrender of its objective, — Atlanta.